-Figure 6-7 and Figure 6-8 show comparisons of modelled and measured annual mean $PM{2.5}$ concentrations in 2017 at background and roadside monitoring site locations.
-Lines representing y = x - 50% and y = x + 50% are also shown because 50% is the AQD data quality objective for modelled annual mean $PM{2.5}$ concentrations - see Section 1.5.
+Figure 6-7 and Figure 6-8 show comparisons of modelled and measured annual mean PM2.5 concentrations in 2018 at background and roadside monitoring site locations.
+Lines representing y = x - 50% and y = x + 50% are also shown because 50% is the AQD data quality objective for modelled annual mean PM2.5 concentrations - see Section 1.5.

-Summary statistics for the comparison between modelled and measured PM{2.5} concentrations are presented in Table 6.4 and There were no sites in this category in 2017
+Summary statistics for the comparison between modelled and measured PM2.5 concentrations are presented in Table 6.4 and Table 6.5.

-Table 6.5.

 There are several different categories of monitoring sites within these tables and graphs.
-This is because there are some sites in the national network at which only PM{10} or $PM{2.5}$, but not both are measured.
+This is because there are some sites in the national network at which only PM10 or PM2.5, but not both are measured.